zfaustk/KHGraphDB/docs/home.md

 directory.
 Index still sits on the Graph.
 Rebuild it from the arena after replay; do not treat it as a second truth.

+4.2 froze in June.
+4.3 is the standby at year end: the copy cannot write, catch_up is a tail, the sentinel does not promote a stale log.